Joshkingsley/Linear-regression/README.md

 ### 🔒 Intellectual Property Notice

 This repository focuses exclusively on the software and mathematical frameworks.
-For business inquiries or partnership opportunities, please contact the author directly.
+For business inquiries or partnership opportunities, please contact the author directly at kingsleymwangi05@gmail.com.

 ---